Your research can change the world

 Conceptualisations that capture the complexity and dynamism of socionatures remain unsatisfying and often contained within specific debates.
 Political Ecology seeks to bring these debates into conversation with each other and push the boundaries of how we imagine and research the world.

-Political Ecology welcomes submissions of the following article types: Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Systematic Review.
+Political Ecology welcomes submissions of the following article types: Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge and Systematic Review.

 All manuscripts must be submitted directly to the section Political Ecology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.